Executive Order 9981: Before Executive Order 9981

 Black Americans in the military worked under different rules that delayed their entry into combat.
 They had to wait four years before they could begin combat training while a white American would begin training within months of being qualified.
 The Air Corps was deliberately delaying the training of African Americans even though it needed more manpower (Survey and Recommendations).
 The Women's Army Corps (WAC) reenlistment program was open to black women, but overseas assignments were not.

-Black soldiers stationed in Britain during World War II found the US military attempted to impose Jim Crow segregation on them even though Britain did not practice the racism found in the US.
-According to author Anthony Burgess, when pub owners in Bamber Bridge were told by the US military to segregate their facilities, they installed signs that read "Black Troops Only".
-One soldier commented: "One thing I noticed here and which I don’t like is the fact that the English don’t draw any color line.
+Black soldiers who were stationed in Britain during World War II learned that the US military attempted to impose Jim Crow segregation on them even though Britain did not practice the racism which was practiced in the US.
+According to author Anthony Burgess, when pub owners in Bamber Bridge were told to segregate their facilities by the US military, they installed signs that read "Black Troops Only".
+One soldier commented: "One thing I noticed here and which I don't like is the fact that the English don't draw any color line.
 The English must be pretty ignorant.
-I can’t see how a white girl could associate with a negro."
+I can't see how a white girl could associate with a negro."

-In a 1945 survey conducted among 250 white officers and sergeants who had a colored platoon assigned to their company the following results were found: 77% of both officers and sergeants said they had become more favorable towards black soldiers after having a black platoon assigned to their company (no cases were found where someone said their attitude towards them had turned less favorable), 84% of officers and 81% of sergeants thought the black soldiers had performed very well in combat, only 5% of officers and 4% of sergeants thought that black infantry soldiers were not as good as white infantry soldiers, and 73% of officers and 60% of sergeants thought that black soldiers and white soldiers got along together very well.
-According to this particular survey there are no reasonable grounds for racial segregation in the armed forces.
+In a 1945 survey which was conducted among 250 white officers and sergeants who had a black platoon assigned to their company, the following results were collected: 77% of both officers and sergeants said that they had become more favorable towards black soldiers after a black platoon was assigned to their company (no cases were found in which someone said that their attitude towards blacks had turned less favorable), 84% of officers and 81% of sergeants thought that the black soldiers had performed very well in combat, only 5% of officers and only 4% of sergeants thought that black infantry soldiers were not as good as white infantry soldiers, and 73% of officers and 60% of sergeants thought that black soldiers and white soldiers got along very well when they were together.
+According to this particular survey, there were no reasonable grounds for racial segregation in the armed forces.